 In the ClassroomMake a flipbook of a presentation as an engaging alternative to a web page or PowerPoint.
+If you have a Word doc or image instead of a PDF, not to worry!
+Use CleverPDF, reviewed here, to convert them to PDF format.
 Share classroom information such as rules and expectations in an easy to read format.
 Use for a great way to bring digital storytelling up front in your classroom.
 Make photosynthesis a story instead of bits of equations and information.
 Portray a time period in history or create books of different political or societal opinions.
 Create a flipbook with the viewpoints and personalities of characters in a story.
 Practice a different language by creating a themed flipbook.
 Lower grades can combine writing into a class flipbook to be shared online or read aloud.
 Any written assignment can easily be re-visioned as a flipbook!
 Make your literary magazone a flipbook or build new poetry collections during poetry month.
 Share all your flipbooks on individual laptops, or the interactive whiteboard or projector.
 Create simple flipbooks of Dolch words for beginning readers.

 Parent permission advised before posting student work created using this tool

 Premium version (not free) includes additional features or storage